 Applicants must register with Grants.gov prior to submitting an application.
 OJP encourages applicants to register several weeks before the application submission deadline.
 In addition, applicants are urged to submit applications at least 72 hours prior to the due date of the application to allow time to receive the validation message and to correct any problems that may have caused a rejection notification.
-The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on March 19, 2012.
-See the How To Apply section on page 10 for details.
+The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on May 2, 2012.
+See How To Apply, page 9, for details.